Yashwanth6309/Low-Power-Area-Efficient-4-bit-ALU-Design-Digital-VLSI-Project/README.md

 # Low Power Area Efficient ALU with Low Power Full Adder

-> A 4-bit Arithmetic Logic Unit (ALU) designed with XNOR-based full adder logic to achieve ~50% reduction in power consumption compared to conventional designs.
+> A 4-bit ALU designed using an XNOR-based full adder to reduce power consumption by ~50% compared to a conventional design, while supporting 6 arithmetic and logic operations through a 3-bit control signal.

 ---